isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * `finally`       // `finally(f)` makes a `final_action{f}` with a destructor that invokes `f`
 * `narrow_cast`   // `narrow_cast<T>(x)` is `static_cast<T>(x)`
 * `narrow`        // `narrow<T>(x)` is `static_cast<T>(x)` if `static_cast<T>(x) == x` or it throws `narrowing_error`
-* `[[implicit]]`  // "Marker" to put on single-argument constructors to explicitly make them non-explicit.
+* `[[implicit]]`  // “Marker” to put on single-argument constructors to explicitly make them non-explicit.
 * `move_owner`    // `p = move_owner(q)` means `p = q` but ???

 ## <a name="SS-gsl-concepts"></a>GSL.concept: Concepts

-These concepts (type predicates) are borrowed from Andrew Sutton's Origin library, the Range proposal, and the ISO WG21 Palo Alto TR.
+These concepts (type predicates) are borrowed from Andrew Sutton’s Origin library, the Range proposal, and the ISO WG21 Palo Alto TR.
 They are likely to be very similar to what will become part of the ISO C++ standard.